Find providers

 1. Limit Distractions

 The first step in adding this tip to your repertoire is to identify any distractions that keep you from concentrating on your work.
 If you work from home, this could be the television, your phone, or other potential intrusions on your workday.
 In-office distractions include chatty coworkers and background noise.
-Whether you work in an office or at home, the internet can provide countless distractions that can pull you away from your job.
+Whether you work in an office or at home the internet can provide countless distractions that can pull you away from your job.

 2. Avoid Multitasking